 If this sounds like you, it is important that you find a way to add regular exercise into your routine.
 You can begin doing this by joining one of our regular Pilates informed exercise classes.
-Add with this a physiotherapy-led session and some small workouts of 30 minutes per day, 5 times a week, to improve or maintain fitness levels and reap the benefits of exercise.
+Add with this a physiotherapy-led session and some small workouts of 30 minutes per day, 5 times a week, to improve or maintain fitness levels and reap the benefits of exercise for women over 40.

 Why is exercise important in your 40s?